Review by Annabel

 Right from the start, Stewart wonders whether he was set up.
 By Slade?
 Surely not.
-Someone appears to want that package though.
+Someone appears to want that package.
 Could it be the Russians?
-Is Stewart’s nemesis, the Russian Kennikin, back in the game too?
-Is there a mole involved?
+Is Stewart’s nemesis, the Russian Kennikin back in the game too?
 What is in that package?

 After disposing of the corpse, Stewart goes to his apartment to plan his next move.
-There, he is also reunited with his Icelandic Girl Friday, Elin, who started off as an assistant, now lover.
+There, he is also reunited with his Icelandic Girl Friday, Elin.
 Things start to go wrong as soon as he sets foot outside again – a good thing the quartet who jump him don’t get the real package which is taped under Elin and Stewart’s Landrover.

-But, it means that Stewart and Elin – being a spirited outdoorsy Icelander she’s not going to stay behind – have to run for their lives in a game of bluff, counter-bluff and triple bluff.
+But, it means that Stewart and Elin – being a spirited outdoorsy Icelander she’s not going to stay behind – are running for their lives in a game of bluff, double-bluff and triple bluff.
 It appears they can’t trust anyone, and the body count is mounting.
 They go off into the wild volcanic countryside: